 How to Prevent Seasickness when Fishing.
 Do you suffer from sea or motion sickness?
-I know this feeling very well, I am a keen fisherman who has suffered from seasickness for many years.
-It has become somewhat of a comical joke amongst friends who find it quite amusing.
+I know this feeling very well.
+I am a keen fisherman who has suffered from seasickness for many years.
+It has become somewhat of a comical joke among friends who find it amusing.
 Does this sound familiar to you?
-You have planned a boating or fishing trip and you’re excited to hit the water.
-However, your day on the boat is ruined by seasickness feeling nauseous and dizzy and your body temperature rises.
-Before you know it you have forgotten all about the fishing and are clinging to the side of the boat throwing up overboard.
+You have planned a boating or fishing trip and are excited to hit the water.
+However, your day on the boat is ruined by seasickness, nausea and dizziness, and body temperature rises.
+Before you know it, you have forgotten all about the fishing and are clinging to the side of the boat, throwing up overboard.

 BECOME A FISHINGMAD MEMBER AND UNLOCK ACCESS TO